 Motorola Solutions Israelמוטורולה סולושנס ישראל

-Motorola Solutions Israel is a full subsidiary of the giant electronics and telecommunication corporation Motorola Solutions.
+Motorola Solutions Israel is a full subsidiary of the global electronics and telecommunication corporation Motorola Solutions, based in the US.

-According to recent reports, the system is currently installed in about 25 settlements, including Tko'a, Nokdim, Otniel, Beit Hagai, Eli, Rehelim, Kfar Tapuach, Mechora, Elon More, Talmon.
+According to news reports, the radar detectors' system has been installed in some 20-47 Israeli settlements deep inside Palestinian territory in the West Bank.
+Currently, the system is installed in at least 25 settlements, including Hebron, Karmei Tzur, Bracha, Tko'a, Otniel, Beit Hagai, Eli, Rehelim, Kfar Tapuach, Mechora, Elon More, Talmon and Shilo.

 The Government Electronics Department (GED) of the company, which was responsible for military technologies in Motorola Solutions Israel and produced electronic bomb fuses for the Israeli Army, was sold to Aeronautics Defense Systems in April 2009.

 In February 2012, Israel Railways awarded a tender for the installation of Internet access on 630 carriages and all train stations to Motorola Solutions Israel.
-Apparently, the contract includes the A1 fast train line from Tel Aviv to Jerusalem, which is currently under construction.
+The contract includes the A1 fast train line from Tel Aviv to Jerusalem, which is currently under construction.

 The A1 route crosses the Green Line international border in two areas into the occupied West Bank.
 In some parts the route passes through privately owned Palestinian lands.
 Any use of occupied Palestinian land and resources for an exclusively Israeli transportation project is illegal by international law.